Everything you will need for your baby for the first six weeks, and a few things you don’t.

 If you are buying a car seat separately Isofix and stand options do up prices and make it difficult to switch cars easily.
 Whatever option you choose ensure there is a 5 point harness on infant car seats.
 If you buy second hand ensure they are less than 6 years old and have not been involved in an accident.
 An easy view car mirror and sunshades are in car must haves.

 Even little hands need to be kept busy in and out of the car.
 Newborn babies do not need a plethora of toys and rattles but a few choice options will see you through the first year.
 Lamaze are one of the most well recognised brands.
-To welcome a new baby’s arrival Born Gifted offers a gorgeous baby basket filled with #Mumpick recommended Sophie the giraffe goodies.
+To welcome a new baby’s arrival Born Gifted offers a gorgeous baby basket filled with #Mumpick recommended Sophie The Giraffe goodies.
 Included is the popular Sophie toy made from renewable, flexible natural rubber and child-safe paint.
 My son had one of these from birth to one perfect for little mouths, as are the two soothing teething rings.
+When teething starts, which is often quicker than you think, then it will be a big help to know how to recognise the signs and how to cope with them!
 I love that the comforter has a dummy attachment and like all the products can be washed to maintain hygiene.
 The rattle is lightweight and has an easy grip handle.
 The collection is value for money and a beautiful gift.

 Watch and listen.